sure-AI/TGSRTC_Productivity/README.md

     ```

      OR the same can be done in vscode using the menu to the right side where you see an icon for source control

+## 14. Note the workflow for updating the files

+Update config.yaml
+Update schema.yaml
+Update params.yaml
+Update the entity
+Update the configuration manager in src config
+Update the components
+Update the pipeline
+Update the main.py
+Update the app.py

+## 15. DATA INGESTION

+First in the research folder build a prototype of the code and then implement it in a modular format

+### A. Create a file called 01_data_ingestion.ipynb

+### B. Open the file config/config.yaml

+Add the standard code from github
+Set the right address of the zip file stored on github
+It should by saved as .zip file

+### C. Schema.yaml no changes

+### D. Params.yaml no changes

+### E. Complete the code in the 01_data_ingestion file

+### F. Add the code to constants/__init__.py file

+### G. Dont keen the schema.yaml file empty.
+Add some dummy code

+### H. Run the 01_data_ingestion file

+Huge issues with the zip file being correct.
+Not sure how this got resolved.
+Used a different download function.

+## 16. Converting the notebook experiment to modular coding

+### A. Update the entity file with the code

+### B. Update the src/config/configuration file

+### C. Within components add a file data_ingestion.py

+### D. Add the code and change the project name

+### E. Create a new file in pipeline called stage_01_data_ingestion.py

+Copy the code.
+Change the project name

+Note: Look at making the project name generic so that there is only one place it gets changed

+### F. Now in main.py enter the code and save

+### G. Run the main.py code in git bas terminal

+python main.py

+Note: Delete the artifacts folder before running this.
+Upon successful execution the artifacts gets created